 What happens if your phosphate levels are low?

-High phosphate levels seldom contribute to hypophosphateemia symptoms; rather symptoms generally arise from the underlying disorder that causes hypophosphateemia.
+High phosphate levels seldom contribute to hypophosphatemia symptoms; rather symptoms generally arise from the underlying disorder that causes hypophosphatemia.
 Ultra low levels of phosphate can cause difficulty breathing, agitation, altered mental state, muscle weakness and muscle damage called rhabdomyolysis.

 What is sodium phosphate monobasic monohydrate?

-Sodium Phosphate, Monobasic (monohydrate) is a reagent commonly used in molecular biology, biochemistry, and chromatography with very high buffering capacity.
-Monobasic sodium phosphate is extremely hygroscopic, and soluble in water.
+Sodium Phosphate, monobasic (monohydrate) is a reagent commonly used in molecular biology, biochemistry, and chromatography with a very high buffering capacity.
+Monobasic sodium phosphate is extremely hygroscopic and soluble in water.

 What is the difference between sodium phosphate monobasic and dibasic?

-Sodium phosphate monobasic has the chemical formula of NaH2PO4, and the chemical formula of Na2HPO4 has the sodium phosphate dibasic.
-As sodium phosphate dibasic dissolves in water the basicity in the medium is higher than when monobasic sodium phosphate dissolves in water.
+Sodium phosphate monobasic has the chemical formula of NaH2PO4, and the chemical formula of Na2HPO4 has sodium phosphate dibasic.
+As sodium phosphate dibasic dissolves in water, the basicity in the medium is higher than when monobasic sodium phosphate dissolves in water.